itk-dev/openid-connect/README.md

 use ItkDev\OpenIdConnect\Security\OpenIdConfigurationProvider;
 ```

-Then create a provider and redirect to the authorization url
+Then create a provider and direct to the authorization url

 ```
 $provider = new OpenIdConfigurationProvider([
-            'redirectUrl' => 'https://some.url', // Absolute url to where the user is redirected after a successful login
+    'redirectUri' => 'https://some.url', // Absolute url to where the user is redirected after a successful login
-            'urlConfiguration' => 'https://.../openid-configuration', // url to OpenId configuration
+    'urlConfiguration' => 'https:/.../openid-configuration', // url to OpenId configuration
     'cachePath' => '/some/directory/openId-cache.php', // Path for caching above configuration document 'clientId'=> 'client_id', // Client id assigned by Azure 'clientSecret'=> 'client_secret', // Client password assigned by Azure ]);

 $authUrl = $provider->getAuthorizationUrl();

-// direct client to $authUrl
+// direct to $authUrl
 ```

 Note that the default response type and mode